 Bonus: Add on a Visit to The Blue Ridge Mountains/Asheville

-After visiting the North Carolina/Tennessee State Line in Great Smoky Mountain National Park, we headed into the Blue Ridge Mountains on our way to our next stop on our Roadtrip, Asheville, North Carolina.
+After visiting the North Carolina/Tennessee State Line in Great Smoky Mountain National Park, we headed into the Blue Ridge Mountains on our way to our next stop on our roadtrip, Asheville, North Carolina.
 This city is a less than 2 hours driving from Rocky Mountain National Park.
 We recommend Asheville as a good overnight stop on a road trip after a long day of exploring the park.
-(See Hiking Shortoff Mountain in Asheville, North Carolina.)
+(See Hiking Shortoff Mountain near Asheville, North Carolina.)

 Tip: Do NOT visit during peak season (summer, early fall, late spring)